 MARKET SUMMARY:

-Corn futures are 3 to 4 cents lower at midday Tuesday; soybean futures are 8
+Corn futures are 3 to 4 cents higher at midday Friday; soybean futures are

-is weaker at midday with the S&P 35 points lower.
-The U.S. Dollar Index is 22
+market is weaker at midday with the S&P 70 points lower.
+The U.S. Dollar Index

-points lower.
-The interest rate products are firmer.
-Energy trade is weaker
+is 30 points lower.
+The interest rate products are mixed.
+Energy trade is

 CORN:

-Corn futures are 3 to 4 cents lower at midday as we continue to grind along
+Corn futures are 3 to 4 cents higher at midday with trade pressing to fresh

 SOYBEANS: